DominikKukla/Ensemble-learning-for-hackathon/README.md

 ### Selection of Final Models

 The final four models for the ensemble were selected through an automated process of testing every combination of the models with weight powers (in the weighted voting scheme) ranging from 1 to 10.
-The combination with the highest **F1 score** on the test set was chosen as the final ensemble. **The first four models shown in the table above have made their way to the final ensemble.**
+The combination with the highest **F1 score** on the test set was chosen as the final ensemble. **The models whose training curves are shown above have made their way to the final ensemble.**

 ### Transformations